Cape Corps: Battle honours

 The 1915 Cape Corps did not inherit the battle honour of the Cape Mounted Riflemen.

 Operations

-The Cape Corps' most famous combat operation is the Battle of Square Hill which took place in what was then known as Palestine on 16, 17 and 18 September 1918.
+The Cape Corps' most famous combat operation is the Battle of Square Hill, part of the preliminary fighting for the Battle of Nablus, which took place in what was then known as Palestine on 16, 17 and 18 September 1918.
 It was this battle in particular which earned the Cape Corps its combat reputation and for which the Palestine 1918 Battle Honour was awarded.

 While known as the SACC this unit served regularly in Namibia during the South African Border War.